pingswept/me30-website/content/logistics/syllabus.md

 ME 30, Electronics & Controls I

-## Office hours (in Nolop)
+## Office hours for week of Dec.
+9 (in Nolop)

-Kristen: Fridays, 2:15-4:15pm
+LAs: Mon-Tues, 12/9-12/10, 6-9pm

+Kristen: Friday, 12/13, 2-5pm

 Brandon: is usually in Nolop 9 AM to 5 PM, unless he's teaching class or in a meeting, or it's a weekend

-Learning Assistants: 6-9pm on 12/2-12/5, and 12/9-12/10.

-Please reach out to an LA or an instructor if you want to make a separate appointment for help.
+Please reach out to Kristen or Brandon if you want to make a separate appointment for help.

 ## Course description